VL-Nav: Neuro-Symbolic Reasoning-based Vision-Language Navigation: Methodology

 so that nearer goals receive slightly higher scores.
 This factor is especially important on a real robot, as shorter travel distances can significantly reduce energy consumption while preventing needless wandering.
 Although the distance term alone does not guarantee an optimal path, it helps prioritize goals that can be reached sooner.

-\emph{(2) Unknown-Area Weighting.} We further encourage curiosity-driven exploration by measuring how many unknown cells lie around \(\mathbf{g}\).
+\emph{(2) Unknown-Area Weighting.} We encourage curiosity-driven exploration by measuring how many unknown cells lie around \(\mathbf{g}\).
 First, we define the ratio of unknown as:

 where a local BFS radiates outward from \(\mathbf{g}\), counting how many cells are unknown versus how many are reachable (i.e., not blocked by obstacles).
 Larger \(\mathrm{ratio}(\mathbf{g})\) implies that moving to \(\mathbf{g}\) may reveal significant unknown space and get more information.
-To translate this raw ratio into a normalized weighting score, we apply an exponential mapping:
+To normalize this raw ratio, we define:

 where $k$ is an adjustable parameter that controls how rapidly the score increases from 0 toward 1.